Essential HIIT Safety Checklist for Beginners

 Quick Tips (Expanded)

 Remember not only to set realistic goals but also to celebrate your achievements, no matter how small.
-This can be a significant motivational boost.
+This can be a great motivational boost.
 Another key tip is to try different types of HIIT, from bodyweight circuits to weight sessions, to find what you enjoy most and what motivates you.

 Frequently Asked Questions (FAQ)